Home

 Frequently Asked Questions About Christianity, Answered Honestly!

-How Are People Blotted Out of the Book of Life?
+How Are Names Blotted Out of the Book of Life?

 I

-ne of the more perplexing questions that is frequently asked among Christians is, "How are names blotted out of the Book of Life, if the doctrine of Perseverance of the saints is correct."
-In other words, if salvation is eternal, and the Book represents Christians, then how are Christians blotted out of the book of life?
+ne of the more perplexing questions that is frequently asked among Christians is, "if the reformed doctrine of Perseverance of the saints is correct, how are names blotted out of the Book of Life, ?"
+In other words, if salvation is eternal, and the book represents a log of Christians who have eternal life, then how are some blotted out of the book of life?
 A friend of mine recently put it this way:

-Depending upon what tradition one comes from, there are usually two ways this question is generally answered in Biblical circles.
+First, for Reformed Christians the book is "obviously" not a log of Christians who have eternal life, else no one listed could be blotted out of that book.
+Depending upon what tradition one comes from (generally), there are two ways this question is generally answered in Biblical circles.

-2. In scenario number two, the book of life is spoken of from the perspective of it being a representation of God's Covenant Church.
+(2.)
+In scenario number two, the Book of Life is revealed from the perspective of being a representation of God's Covenant church.
 That is to say, from the standpoint that it is a symbolic listing or register of the whole Covenant congregation.
-It is all inclusive, meaning all who are of the visible Covenant Church.
-Just as all Old Covenant Israel were not the true Israel (Romans 9:6) of God, but were the representation.
-The visible or corporate Israel was "merely" a symbolic representation of indivisible eternal Israel of God.
-I hold to this second view of the book.
+It is all inclusive, meaning all who are of the visible Covenant church.
+Just as all Old Covenant Israel were not all the true Israel of God (Romans 9:6), but were all the visible Covenant congregation.
+The visible or corporate Israel was "merely" a symbolic representation of the indivisible eternal Israel of God.
+I hold to this second view of what is the Book of Life.

 2nd Timothy 2:19-20